 The social and physical health benefits of exercise partially explain the shielding of depression, but the research also reported that some biological mechanisms, like alterations in the vagal tone, did not appear to have a role in protecting against depression.

 If the social benefits of exercise make the real impact, it would appear that simply getting out and about, getting your heart rate up, and engaging in some active self-care is what makes the real difference.
-Although the researchers felt that a lot still remains unexplained.
+Although the researchers felt that could be the case, a lot still remains unexplained.

-The thought here is that if we are sick, or blue, or overwhelmed, it is our lunchtime workout or our morning jog that is the first thing to get taken off of the to-do list.
+The thought here is that if we're sick, blue, or overwhelmed, it's our lunchtime workout or our morning jog that is the first thing to get taken off of the to-do list.
 But the data suggests that if we maintain even a brief schedule of light activity, we lower the chances of developing depression in the future.
-Preventing 12% of depression cases is significant, and you don’t even have to step foot in a gym to make it happen.
+And you don’t even have to step foot in a gym to make it happen.

 These results drive home the need to integrate exercise into mental health plans and into broader public health campaigns.
 If we can find ways to increase the population's level of physical activity, even by a small amount, we will likely see substantial physical and mental health benefits across the board.